Bluegrass Mandolin|A Style versus F Style Mandolin

 Bluegrass Mandolin

-It is a type of mandolin playing most commonly heard in bluegrass bands.
+It is a type of mandolin playing, most commonly heard in bluegrass bands.
 You can see mandolins in numerous shapes and sizes but all are not suitable for bluegrass playing.
 Usually, there are one or two styles that bluegrass mandolin players can choose from.
 Both have flat or nearly flat backs and arched tops.
 There are generally a-style and f-style mandolins.

 A-Style Mandolin